Wouter1/EMU-driver/Install.md

 1. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
 2. reboot

 If you like you can also copy the control panel into your applications directory.
+You also have to copy the Skins folder along with the app.

 NOTE: After the install, it takes OSX about a minute to incorporate the driver into the kernel.